inferno-framework/inferno-framework.github.io/docs/writing-tests/index.md

 - `Test` - An individual test.
 A `Test` contains a `run` block which defines what happens when the test is run.

+In the Inferno DSL, each is considered a [Runnable](/inferno-core/docs/Inferno/DSL/Runnable.html).

 For example, a simple US Core test suite might look like this:
 - US Core (`TestSuite`)
   - US Core Patient Group (`TestGroup`)